PetarKing/butler-assistant/README.md

     - *Consider* replacing web search tools with [Tavily](https://hub.docker.com/r/mcp/tavily).
       - ⚠ Should include a clean approach to switching between local and MCP web search.
 - 🚀 **Futuristic:**
+  - ⏰ Scheduled Tasks: Allow the agent to perform tasks at scheduled times, such as daily summaries or reminders.
+    - Would ideally include a way to reach out to the user via a notification or a (eg. slack) message.
   - ♻ Automatic Re-indexing: Make sure Obsidian is re-indexed regularly, or reactively.
   - 🌐 Cloud Mode: connecting to an external embeddings store and/or Obsidian Vault, allowing for multi-device access.
   - 📱 Mobile version of the agent: running some or all of the LLMs from the device, while having access to a shared memory layer.